Highlights Previous Highlights:

 Research Program for High School Students enrolling for the 2015-16 School Year, for students attending ESF in the High School partner schools.
 While enrollment is a rolling basis, 40 hours in the ESF's Forest Ecology Lab must be completed by the end of the academic year.
 Work sessions are scheduled most weekends, and during a number of school breaks.
 Participants work with Dr. Ruth Yanai, her graduate students and undergraduate Research Aides, and with students in city and suburban districts.

-Franklin Diggs' Capstone Seminar, Contrasting Mycorrhizal Guilds through the Soil Profile, SUNY ESF, Syracuse, NY, January 9, 2014.
+Contrasting Mycorrhizal Guilds through the Soil Profile, SUNY ESF, Syracuse, NY, January 9, 2014.
 He successfully defended the thesis, and is feverishly working to complete that document.
+Watch video

-Craig See's Capstone Seminar, Soil nitrogen affects foliar phosphorus resorption in a co-limited system, to the Department of Forest and Natural Resources, SUNY ESF, Syracuse, NY, November 13, 2013.
+Soil nitrogen affects foliar phosphorus resorption in a co-limited system, to the Department of Forest and Natural Resources, SUNY ESF, Syracuse, NY, November 13, 2013.
 He also has defended, submitted his thesis, and started as our part-time short-term Research Support Specialist.
 Congrats on all counts, Craig, especially that MS!
+Watch video

 She continued to develop her results, entered a report in the Tougaloo Undergraduate Research Symposium.
 She took home 2nd place and $50.
 The judging was based on topic, quality of research methods etc, captivation of audience and knowledge of research.
 Congrats, Megan!